isomerpages/ncss-ssi/pages/Christopher Lo, Cerebral Palsy Alliance Singapore.md

 description: Mr Christopher Lo is a board member from the Cerebral palsy Alliance Singapore.
 Read more about his social service story here.
 ---

-## Mr Christopher Lo, Board Member, Cerebral Palsy Alliance Singapore
+## Board Member, Cerebral Palsy Alliance Singapore

 And, when you want something, all the universe conspires in helping you to achieve it.<br>-The Alchemist, Paulo Coelho

 Like Ms Cecilia Sim and Mr Paul Long featured in the book, Mr Christopher Lo similarly stepped into the social service sector through a mid career switch, after dedicating 24 years to the Singapore Armed Forces (SAF).
 But it started most unusually back in 2005 when (then) Major Lo received a call from out of the blue – asking him whether he would attend a board meeting at the Spastic Children’s Association of Singapore (now rebranded as Cerebral Palsy Alliance Singapore, or simply CPAS).
 He was the Ministry of Defence representative co-opted to the CPAS board.
 That touchpoint sparked a decade-long relationship with CPAS until the present, with Mr Lo serving as a coopted member until about 3 years ago, when he became a full board member after he retired from the SAF.